EirbMon/Blockchain/README.md

 #test that your blocks are perfectly instantiated  : truffle test

+#run initBlockchain.sh to compile,migrate and test the smartContratcs

 #run the web server  http://localhost:3000/  : npm run dev
 #you need to activate your wallet and choose a custom RPC network : HTTP://127.0.0.1:7545